cridenour/redis-natives-py/README.md

 ## Primitive ##

 You can work with ``Primitive`` exactly as you'd like to with builtin Strings.
 Primitives expose the same interface as String plus something more.

-	from rn.datatypes import Primitive
+	from redis_natives import Primitive

 	myTweet = Primitive(rClient, "message:123", "I love PlusFM!")
 	myTweet += " P.s.: Bassdrive too!"
 	print "What did I say? " + myTweet.upper()
 	# >> I LOVE PLUSFM!
 P.S.: BASSDRIVE TOO!